cetorres/My-KeePass-Bitbar-Plugin/README.md

 # My KeePass
-It's a KeePass password manager plugin for [Bitbar](https://github.com/matryer/bitbar) that I created to have the passwords easily accessible from the menu bar.
+A KeePass password manager plugin for [Bitbar](https://github.com/matryer/bitbar) that I created to have the passwords easily accessible from the menu bar.

 ## Features
 - List of entries showing, title, user, password, url, and notes.